-Québec, Canada
+Quebec, Canada

-Effective January 1, 2017, in order to maintain its petroleum and natural gas permits in good standing, the Company must pay an annual fee of \$10.30 per square km.
-The Quebec Government has decided to maintain the annual rent obligations until further notice while preparing new Quebec oil and gas regulations.
-Until then, permits owners must only pay the annual rental and have no work obligations to keep their permits.
-Present exploration expenditures (without hydraulic fracturation) are allowed and will be cumulated and credited to future permits work obligations.
+Effective January 1, 2017 in order to maintain its petroleum and natural gas permits in good standing, the Company must pay an annual fee of \$10.30 per square km.
+Until further notice from the Québec Government, there are no work obligations to keep the permits.
+Present exploration expenditures (without hydraulic fracturation in the shale) are allowed and will be cumulated and credited to future permits work obligations.